-Know your goals
+1. Know your goals

-Consider your risk tolerance
+2. Consider your risk tolerance

 Are you a conservative, moderate or aggressive investor?
 Your risk tolerance reflects how you choose to balance fund volatility with the potential for greater growth.

-Evaluate your time horizon
+3. Evaluate your time horizon

 How much time do you have between when you invest and when you need the money?
 Time is an important factor in your investment strategy.

-If you are able to hold your investments for a longer term, you may be able to tolerate more risk because your investment has more time to take advantage of potential market gains and more time to recover if the market goes down.
+If you are able to hold your investments for a longer term, you may be able to tolerate more risk.
+That’s because your investment has more time to take advantage of potential market gains.
+Your investment also has more time to recover if the market goes down.